FernandoCutire/Hackathon_Eurus_La_Trinidad/README.md

 Software para visualizar tablas
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

 * [Jupyter Notebook](https://jupyter.org/ - El ambiente de python usada
 * [Eclipse](https://www.eclipse.org/ide/) - Para obtener los datos
 * [Tableu](https://www.tableau.com/es-es) - Usado para generar visualizaciones

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors